Favour-dgreat/hashnode-articles/cl0mxyjuo00owfonv9uum6zq6.md

 **Install Power Apps mobile app
 **

-To follow this procedure, if you're not signed up for Power Apps, sign up for free.
+To follow this procedure, if you're not signed up for Power Apps, sign up for free[PowerApps](https://make.powerapps.com/signup?redirect=marketing&utm_source=PAMarketing&utm_medium=body&utm_campaign=getstartedfree&email=).
 Also, make sure you have access to a model-driven app or canvas app that you created or that someone else created and shared with you.

 1. Choose the download link for your device: